 Above we have examined the impact of an increase in γ .
-Such an increase can also be seen as a shift in the regulatory system from the case of firms only receiving quotas according to their historical activity ($\gamma^0 > 0$, $\gamma = 0$), to the case of firms also receiving quotas according to their current activity ($\gamma^0 > 0$, $\gamma > 0$).
+Such an increase can also be seen as a shift in the regulatory system from the case of firms only receiving quotas according to their historical activity $(\gamma^0>0,\ \gamma=0)$ to the case of firms also receiving quotas according to their current activity $(\gamma^0>0,\ \gamma>0)$.
 We have shown that such a transition will increase the equilibrium price of quotas, and will in general have impact on production if firms are heterogeneous.
 We now turn to the case of a common price of emissions.

-Case B: A common price of emissions
+2.3.2.
+Case Common: a common price of emissions